Nelson Mandela Day

 The unbiased leader, Nelson Rolihlahla Mandela, selflessly fought for the rights of black people.
 He spent 27 years in jail and after being released, he became the first black president of South Africa.
 His bravery speaks volumes louder about the power of facing struggles gracefully.
-In this blog, we will profoundly explore Nelson Mandela Day, which is celebrated every year on 18th July to honour his legacy.
+In this blog, we will profoundly explore Nelson Mandela International Day, which is celebrated every year on the 18th of July to honour his legacy.

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.” -Nelson Mandela